Creating a problem statement for your startup (+template)

 When you have multiple customer segments, jobs to be done, and/or problems, as corporate venture builders have, we could compare them easily in order to decide which problems we want to build further on.
 To illustrate how changing one element can change the context of a problem (and what solutions could be created) have a look at this example:

 A student needs to ask his friends to pay him back after a night out but keeps forgetting to ask them.

-In this case, we only replaced the problem (here we changed it into a hurdle) and, as a result, you might see how constructing problem statements make it easier to compare them to one another.
+In this case, we only replaced the problem (here we changed it into a hurdle) and, as a result, you might see how constructing problem statements make it easier to compare one startup to another.

-We will give an another example to clarify the problem statement a bid more.
-Here is how it looks like for GroundControl.
+We will give another example to clarify the problem statement a bit more, here is how it looks like for our own startup GroundControl.

 Corporate venture builders are trying to successfully create new business models but struggle with making informed data-driven decisions while doing so.

-In this case, corporate venture builders are the customer segment, successfully create new business models is what they try to achieve, and struggle with making informed data-driven decisions is the hurtle.
+In this case, corporate venture builders are the customer segment, successfully creating new business models is what they try to achieve, and struggling with making informed data-driven decisions is the hurtle.

-Now that you know how to create a problem statement, it is time to create one for your own customer’s problem.
+Now that you know how to create a problem statement for your startup, it is time to create one for your own customer’s problem.
 After creating the statement, you should know your customer’s problem as well as your own birth date.
 Because remember, convincing anyone of your solution starts with convincing that person of the problem you’re solving.

 Seim is Growth Hacker at GroundControl.
 After studying digital marketing he decided that helping new businesses grow gives him the most energy and satisfaction.